Noether Symmetries in $f(T,T_G)$ Cosmology: Acknowledgements

 \section{Acknowledgements}

 SAK acknowledges the financial support provided by University Grants Commission (UGC) through Senior Research Fellowship (UGC Ref.
 No.: 191620205335) to carry out the research work.
 BM acknowledges IUCAA, Pune, India for hospitality and support during an academic visit where a part of this work has been accomplished.
 JLS would like to acknowledge funding from Cosmology@MALTA which is supported by the University of Malta.
+The authors are thankful to the anonymous referees for their comments and suggestions to improve the quality of the paper.